vidbina/vidbina.github.io/_posts/2013-12-1-perfect-blogging-solution.markdown

 _serif_ fonts very unpleasant to read as put in [a TNW article][font-choice-tnw].
 The low-res screen story happens to provide the historical prologue to the pretense that _sans-serif_ types work best on screens.

+So for the sake of those ol&rsquo; skool devices let us stick with _sans serif_&rsquo;s.

 Luckily for me, not all  _sans serif_ fonts score low in readability.
 David Jury happened to be so friendly to explain that relatively high